Axis capture of Tobruk: Axis

 The Nazi hierarchy shared Churchill's view of the symbolic importance of Tobruk and Joseph Goebbels, the Reich Minister of Propaganda, made much of its capture.
 On 22 June, Hitler promoted Rommel to Generalfeldmarschall, making him the youngest field marshal in the German Army, much to the annoyance of senior Italian officers.
 Although Rommel undoubtedly considered it a great honour, he later confided to his wife that he would rather have been given another division.
 Mussolini was also jubilant and is said to have ordered that a suitable white horse be found for his triumphal entry into Cairo.

 Despite the demolitions at Tobruk, the Axis captured about 1,400 t of fuel and a further 20 t at Belhamed.
 Amongst the 2,000 vehicles captured were 30 serviceable tanks.
 It has been estimated that Rommel was using some 6,000 captured British lorries by the end of the month.
 Also taken in Tobruk were 7,000 t of water and three million rations of food [5000 t].
 Because of the tenuous Axis supply line, the troops had been living on very short rations and the British supplies were enthusiastically received, especially chocolate, canned milk and vegetables; stores of shirts and socks were enthusiastically looted.
 The equally deprived Italian troops tended to be excluded from the plundering.

 An RAF Westland Lysander flies over a convoy of British lorries during the retreat into Egypt, 26 June 1942.

 In the afternoon of 21 June, the day of the surrender, Kesselring visited Rommel's headquarters and reminded him of the agreement that the invasion of Malta would follow the capture of Tobruk and that his aircraft were already returning to Italy.
 The next day, a senior Italian staff officer arrived with orders from General Bastico to halt.
 Rommel, now a field marshal, was able to decline this "advice".
-He had the latest pessimistic report from the U.S. military attaché Bonner Fellers in Cairo to Washington on the British dispositions, which concluded with the phrase; "If Rommel intends to take the Delta, now is the time"; the supplies captured at Tobruk made that possible.
+He had the latest pessimistic report from the US military attaché Bonner Fellers in Cairo to Washington on the British dispositions, which concluded with the phrase; "If Rommel intends to take the Delta, now is the time"; the supplies captured at Tobruk made that possible.